-Sometimes it can be overwhelming the first couple times you host Thanksgiving.
+Sometimes it can be overwhelming the first couple of times you host Thanksgiving.

 The number one thing I can recommend is to make a lot of food, that way there are leftovers and if something doesn’t work out it’s not a big deal.